 And, finally, let's accept the default / value for Web path:

 OK, apply changes, and the server is ready to use.

 To make sure your server is up and running, select Remote Host tool window appears on the right of the PhpStorm window:in the main menu, and the

 Next, let's perform some actions, and see what happens.

 First, let's upload one of the files to the remote server.

-In the Project Tool Window, right-click a file you want to upload.
+In the Project tool window, right-click a file you want to upload.
 In our case, let it be the header.php file.
-On the context menu, choose , and see the upload results.
+From the context menu, choose , and see the upload results.

 You can also upload contents of each directory within your project.
 For example, right-click the parent directory of the, namely,